Veere Di Wedding: Development

 In December 2015, Sonam Kapoor indicated that she would be working on a project with her sister Rhea Kapoor.
 The project was officially announced in June 2016.

 The project was delayed due to Kareena Kapoor Khan's pregnancy.
 Principal photography began in September 2017.
 Swara Bhaskar, Kareena Kapoor Khan and Shikha Talsania agreed to act in the film.
 Pakistani actor Danish Taimoor was initially cast as Rishabh opposite Kareena Kapoor Khan with dates finalised for filming; however delays due to Kapoor Khan's pregnancy and rising tensions between India and Pakistan caused him to pull out of the film.
 Sumeet Vyas replaced him.

 The film was shot in Delhi, Mumbai and Bangkok.
 The project underwent three major schedules in Delhi, Mumbai and Phuket.

-The trailer was released on 25 April.
+The trailer was released on 25 April 2018.
 The first song from the film, "Tareefan", was released on 2 May.

 Controversies

 Another Hindi film with a similar title Veerey Ki Wedding, starring Pulkit Samrat, Kriti Kharbanda and Jimmy Shergill appeared while the movie was in production.
 Legal action brought by father-daughter duo Anil Kapoor and Rhea Kapoor to challenge the use of such a similar name was unsuccessful.

-The film was banned by the Central Board of Film Censors in Pakistan and not screened Kuwait for its explicit language and sexuality.
+The film was banned by the Central Board of Film Censors in Pakistan and not screened in Kuwait for its explicit language and sexuality.
 When asked about the ban in Pakistan, Swara Bhaskar responded that it's evident that it would be banned in a non-secular nation states run by sharia law, like Pakistan and further elaborated that the people of Pakistan would in fact watch the movie citing tweets from them.

 Swara Bhaskar lashed out at trolls who brought up her masturbation scene from Veere Di Wedding, when they put up election placards during the fourth phase of 2019 Indian general election, attempting to shame her.